asimov-platform/langchain-asimov/README.md

 ### Loading DuckDuckGo Results

-Use the [SerpApi module] to fetch search results from DuckDuckGo, Google, or Bing:
+Use e.g. the [SerpApi module] to fetch search results from DuckDuckGo, Google, or Bing:

 ```python
 from langchain_asimov import AsimovLoader